 Check out more universities with English-taught Masters in Portugal.

 Search for degree courses in Portugal according to your education level and pay attention to the language of study.
-Some lessons are taught in English, while lectures are held in Portuguese.
-Find and compare courses on Bachelorsportal or Mastersportal.
+Some are taught in English, while other require students to know some Portuguese.

-You should get your high school degree officially recognised at an embassy or consulate of Portugal in your country or at the local embassy from Portugal.
+You should get your high school degree officially recognised at an Portuguese embassy or consulate in your country or at the local embassy from Portugal.
 If you have any questions, you may ask the advisors from the Higher Education Admission Offices.

 Apply online on the official Portuguese website dedicated to higher education studies.
 You can choose up to six universities/polytechnics and study programs you would like to apply for, in order of preference.